sim-/tgy/README.md

 -----
 - If it breaks, you get to keep both pieces!
 - Use at your own risk, and always test first without propellers!
-- Newer Turnigy Plush seems to have switched to SiLabs C8051F334, d'oh!
+- New Turnigy Plush, Basic, Sentry and Pentium boards (Hobbywing OEM) have all switched to SiLabs C8051F334, d'oh!
-- If your cheap ESC has 6 pads and an AVR, it's probably compatible;
-  the pads are MOSI, MISO, SCLK, GND, VCC, and RESET.
+- If your ESC has 6 pads and an AVR, it's probably compatible; the pads are MOSI, MISO, SCLK, GND, VCC, and RESET.
 If it has 4 pads, it is probably a newer SiLabs-based one, for which this code will not work.
 - I build and maintain this in Linux with avra (1.3.0 or newer).
 Patches welcome for AVR Studio APS files, etc.
 - The TowerPro/Turnigy Plush type boards typically do not come with